koyoboh/webprojects/README.md

 WHR.
 WHR measures the ratio of your waist circumference to your hip circumference.
 It determines how much fat is stored on your waist, hips, and buttocks.

+Please see the python/tkinter folder for codes and images